datocms/documentation/src/deployment/travis.md

 ### Configure .travis.yml

 The next step is to add a `.travis.yml` file to your repository.
 Travis CI uses this file in the root of your repository to learn about your project and how you want your builds to be executed.
-This step differs a lot depending on the static website generator you are using.
+How this file needs to be structured differs a lot depending on the static website generator you are using.
 Here we'll show you some examples to get started.

 Please refer to the official TravisCI documentation to learn everything regarding [how to configure your build](https://docs.travis-ci.com/user/customizing-the-build/) and how to properly [deploy the actual website to S3](https://docs.travis-ci.com/user/deployment/s3).